rccsawa11/CIS18A_Final/README.md

 -What technologies I used: I did use an IDE- Micorsoft's Visual Studio Code

--Some features I hope to implement in the future: I hope that in the future, I can make this program more effiecent.
-Some examples include: by allowing clients to book multiple services at once and go back to be able to edit or cancel their appointment, as well as offering dates to book up to 2 months in advance.
-Addtionally, perhaps having some visuals for clients to look at to make their decision more percise on how they want their services to be done.
+-Some features I hope to implement in the future:In the future, to improve this program for efficiency, the program will offer multiple services per booking.
+Additionally, since this is a mobile service that is at the customers home, in future implementations gas prices will be evaluated and charges extra for services depending on the distances- 40 miles distance and under will be no charge, 41 and above will be charged gas price for mpg.
+In real life situations people are charged extra for at-home services the further they are.
+Also allowing clients to book multiple services at once and go back to be able to edit or cancel their appointment, as well as offering dates to book up to 2 months in advance.
+Additionally, perhaps having some visuals for clients to look at to make their decision more precise on how they want their services to be done

 The branches:
 -I have included 2 addtional branches to the repository that includes the flow chart I made using Draw.io and the commit history to it,